acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: MKT
         title: 'Grass-fed Beef Burger '
       - description: >-
-          October 2020 : "Irish Potato-Pumkin Curry Fries Burger" served smothered in our classic potato & roasted pumpkin yellow curry, Paneer cheese & Crispy tater tots.
-Served with shoestring french fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
+          November 2020: "The Cheeseburger Parm" Burger-Topped with House mozzarella sticks, Marinara sauce, Parmesan cheese & a Toasted garlic bread top-bun.
+Served with shoestring french fries. (**As always, can be made with our award winning Mushroom Tofu patty! )
         price: '22'
         title: 'Make Your Burger a VIP Burger of the Month '
       - description: >-